 The cost of lung cancer treatment varies significantly depending on the stage and type of therapy chosen.
 In Germany, a leading destination for advanced cancer treatments, patients benefit from transparent pricing and high-quality care.

 For stage 1 lung cancer treatment, video-assisted thoracoscopic surgery (VATS) lobectomy can be suggested for NSCLC.
 Stage 2 lung cancer treatment may involve a combination of surgery and chemotherapy, whereas the treatment of stage 3 lung cancer often requires a more aggressive approach, including combined chemotherapy, radiation, and possibly immunotherapy.
-For treatment of 4 stage lung cancer in Germany, innovative methods like dendritic cell therapy and TACE are frequently used.
+For the treatment of 4 stage lung cancer in Germany, innovative methods like dendritic cell therapy and TACE are frequently used.

-Type of Treatment | GERMANY* | USA | UK |
+Treatment Method | GERMANY* | GB | USA |

 ---|---|---|---|